Trump to unveil Medicare drug pricing plan after teasing "earth-shattering" announcement

 "The President will make a big and historic announcement on Monday.
 Until then, everyone can keep guessing!," White House Press Secretary Karoline Leavitt said.

-Health and Human Services did not immediately respond to a request for comment.

-Court orders sought by the drug industry and others blocked the Centers for Medicare and Medicaid Services from implementing the proposal in Mr. Trump's first term, saying that the government failed to go through the proper rulemaking steps to create and implement the policy, which was finalized in late 2020.
+Court orders sought by the drug industry and others blocked the Centers for Medicare and Medicaid Services, or CMS, from implementing the proposal in Mr. Trump's first term, saying that the government failed to go through the proper rulemaking steps to create and implement the policy, which was finalized in late 2020.

 "While there's nothing unlawful per se about rushing to enact policy in the final days of a presidential administration (indeed, it's a time-honored tradition), executive branch officials may not circumvent clear legal requirements in the eleventh hour to achieve goals they couldn't accomplish in the normal course," a federal judge in California ruled in 2020.